 When it comes to bowel movements, each of us is different.
 Having a bowel movement three times a week may be normal for one person, while daily bowel movements may be common for another.
 However, if you go less than three times per week, you may be constipated.
 Other symptoms of constipation include bowel movements that are hard, dry or lumpy; bowel movements that are difficult or painful to pass; or the sensation that the bowel continually remains full or that not all of it has passed.

 There are many possible causes of constipation.
 For example, a lack of dietary fiber, not getting enough fluids and low levels of physical activity may increase the risk.
 Other causes may include health conditions such as celiac disease or irritable bowel syndrome.
 Sometimes certain medications or supplements may cause constipation, such as prescription drugs for depression, pain control, high blood pressure and Parkinson's disease.
-Over-the-counter medication, such as calcium and iron supplements, allergy drugs and antacids with aluminum can also increase your risk of becoming constipated.
+Over-the-counter medication, such as calcium and iron supplements, allergy drugs and antacids with aluminum also can increase your risk of becoming constipated.

 Laxatives and Enemas

 Sometimes people rely on laxatives and enemas to help keep their bowel movements regular.
 These over-the-counter treatments stimulate bowel movements.
 However, using either of these treatments too often can weaken your bowel's ability to work normal.
 Using both laxatives and enemas too frequently may lead to constipation.
 Before you reach for a laxative or enema, talk with your health care provider about any changes in your bowel movements.